-In accordance to this instruction the Nomination Committee shall be composed of representatives of the five largest shareholders in terms of voting rights registered in the shareholders' register as of August 31 in the year prior to the Annual General Meeting.
-Refer to the AGM minutes and www.securitas.com for more information on the procedure for replacing members of the Nomination Committee who leave before its work is concluded or due to changes in the shareholder structure.
+Refer to www.securitas.com for more information on the procedure for replacing members of the Nomination Committee who leave before its work is concluded or due to changes in the shareholder structure.
 The Chair of the Board shall convene the first meeting of the Nomination Committee and shall also be co-opted to the Nomination Committee.
 Based on these principles, the Nomination Committee consists of the members listed in the table below.